-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Developer: Neon Giant

-Platform: PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, Microsoft Windows
+Platform: PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, PC

 Release Date: July 2021

 The first game on this top-down RPGs list is the cyberpunk-themed role-playing game, The Ascent.
-This game is as if Diablo had a love affair with Cyberpunk 2077 and Call of Duty, which sounds absolutely mental, right?
-The game takes place within an arcology in a futuristic dystopian world known as Veles, which is controlled by a powerful megacorporation called ‘The Ascent Group’, and players assume control of a worker who has been enslaved by the company and must take back control.
-It was however criticized for its emphasis on grinding and came with some… minor technical issues.
-But it is a pretty solid game nevertheless and has gained a small following since its release as well.
+This game is as if Diablo had a love affair with Cyberpunk 2077 and Call of Duty, which sounds absolutely mental.
+This unique title takes place within an arcology in a futuristic dystopian world known as Veles, which is controlled by a powerful megacorporation called ‘The Ascent Group.’
+Players assume control of a worker who has been enslaved by the company and must take back control.
+Sadly, The Ascent was criticized for its emphasis on grinding and came with some minor technical issues, but it’s a solid game nonetheless.

 #12 Solasta: Crown of the Magister